chainer/chainer.org/_posts/2017-03-15-Performance-of-LSTM-Using-CuDNN-v5.md

 * The effect of mini-batch size
 parameters: batchsize = {127, 128, 200, 255, 256}
 In all results, batchsize 128 is faster than 127 and batchsize 256 is faster than 255.
 (Despite smaller batch size!)
-Using batchsize = 2^n will provide us faster result.
+Using batchsize = 2^n will provide the best performance.
 Note that the number of iterations is the same number (39 iterations) in the case of batchsize = {255, 256}.

 Comparing the setting with/without cuDNN, about 2 times ~ 2.8 times faster when using cuDNN in forward time, and 1.6 times faster in backward time.